 No, as a small business, Companies House provides model articles of association.
 If you’re forming through us at The Formations Company, all our formation packages come with electronic versions of these documents.
-If you want hard copies, we also provide our own service for this.

 What’s the next step to getting a Memorandum and Articles of Association?